The FNQLSDI relies on a multidisciplinary team, cumulating many years of experience in the various fields of sustainable development:

 Born in Marseille (France), Sarah holds a License in Geography and a Master’s degree in Environment.
-Before joining the FNQLSDI, she worked in environmental management and sustainable development, with both municipalitiesand industry.
+Before joining the FNQLSDI, she worked in environmental management and sustainable development, with both municipalities and industry.
 Among others, she worked for the Quebec Federation of Forestry Coops, where she assisted the coops with their ISO 14 001 certification processes.
-Since joining the FNQLSDI in 2013 as project officer, Sarah analyzes forestry and mining related issues.
+She first joined the FNQLSDI in 2013 as project officer to work on forestry and mining related issues.
 Among others, she has been involved with the uranium mining issue, and taken part in discussion tables between First Nations and the Quebec government, whose focus were consultation and accommodation with respect to forestry.
-In June 2016, she became the coordinator of consultations and accommodations.
+In June 2016, she became the coordinator of the Centre of Expertise in Consultations.

 Catherine Béland, Planning Coordinator